arqma/arqma/README.md

 The Boost package has a bug that will prevent librpc.a from building correctly.
 In order to fix this, you will have to Build boost yourself from scratch.
 Follow the directions here (under "Building Boost"): https://github.com/bitcoin/bitcoin/blob/master/doc/build-openbsd.md

-You will have to add the serialization, date_time, and regex modules to Boost when building as they are needed by Arqma.
+You will have to add the serialization, date_time, and regex modules to Boost when building as they are needed by Galaxia.

 To build: `env CC=egcc CXX=eg++ CPP=ecpp DEVELOPER_LOCAL_TOOLS=1 BOOST_ROOT=/path/to/the/boost/you/built make release-static-64`